JJHarrison/seng202/SENG202/seng202_2014_team5_phase4_README.txt

 	- Create a new user using the Create Profile button
 	- Select a user and log in

-	- To import a .csv file
+	- To import a CSV file
 		- File -> Import
-		- Choose the .csv file you want to view
+		- Choose the CSV file you want to view
 		- Data will be automatically saved to the location you selected earlier

 	- To export to the database